HunterVacui/sjisunzip/README.md

       -r                  Instead of unzipping to a folder, make a new zip file with UTF8 uncoding, named {filename}_utf8.zip, which you should then be able to open with any standard zip program without naming problems --find_best_target  Compares the results of different target encodings to try to find the best results.
       -s:<number>         Specify an override source encoding.
-Default is 932 (Shift JIS, AKA Windows-932, AKA CP932, AKA Windows-31J) use --all_sources to find a good source encoding -t:<number>         Specify an override target encoding.
-Default is 65001 (UTF8) using --find_best_target causes this parameter to be ignored -p                  pause on exit
+(What the file was created with) Default is 932 (Shift JIS, AKA Windows-932, AKA CP932, AKA Windows-31J) -t:<number>         Specify an override target encoding.
+(What you the new file to be encoded with) Default is 65001 (UTF8)
+                          using --find_best_target causes this parameter to be ignored --all_sources       Special utility to help with -s command line option.
+Does not create a new file or folder.
+Instead, takes your input file, runs it through the encoders available on your machine, and prints out a list of the encoders along with a score representing how likely it is that the encoder was used to generate the file.
+      -p                  pause on exit

 Usage:
       sjisunzip some_folder_with_corrupt_filenames
       sjisunzip --all_sources someText [outputFile.txt]
           Attempts to use different source encoding schemes to decode the text, prints the output to a given file